Deepan-Karmakar/p5.js-tutorial/Getting-Started.md

 Refresh your page view in your browser, if you've typed everything correctly, you'll see this appear in the Display Window:
 ![Browser, pointed to a local HTML file, with a circle drawn in the top left corner of the viewport](http://i.imgur.com/FkEZGuE.png)

-If you didn't type it correctly, the Message Area will turn red and complain about an error.
+If you didn't type it correctly, you might not see anything.
 If this happens, make sure that you've copied the example code exactly: the numbers should be contained within parentheses and have commas between each of them, and the line should end with a semicolon.

 One of the most difficult things about getting started with programming is that you have to be very specific about the syntax.
-The Processing software isn't always smart enough to know what you mean, and can be quite fussy about the placement of punctuation.
+The browser isn't always smart enough to know what you mean, and can be quite fussy about the placement of punctuation.
 You'll get used to it with a little practice.
+Depending on the browser you are using, you can also see errors by looking at the JavaScript "console".
+In chrome, for example, this is under View->Developer-JavaScript Console.

 Next, we'll skip ahead to a sketch that's a little more exciting.
 Delete the text from the last example, and try this:
 ```